In our part 1 post about software product development, we talked about how a successful…

 - Free/premium versions

-To finish the project and take your software product to market, decide how you plan to get it into the hands of those who can use it, get their feedback, adjust it, and perfect it over time.
-First, start with prototype groups, then move into distribution via software as a service (SaaS).
+To finish the project and take your web or mobile software product to market, decide how you plan to get it into the hands of those who can use it, get their feedback, adjust it, and perfect it over time.
+First, start with prototype groups, then move into distribution via an app store or software as a service (SaaS).

 Prototype groups are groups of users that provide immediate feedback during the testing of your product.
 The goal of the prototype group is to provide a means to an honest conversation about the good and not-so-good aspects of your product.

 - Prototype groups can be potential customers, trusted friends and allies, business advisors, industry experts, etc.